March - last edited March by crinrict

 Which language are you playing the game in?
 English

 How often does the bug occur?
 Every time (100%)

-What expansions, game packs, and stuff packs do you have installed? everything from Seasons forward
+What expansions, game packs, and stuff packs do you have installed?
+All except Bust the Dust

 Have you installed any customization with the game, e.g. Custom Content or Mods?
-Never used.
+Not now.
+I've removed them.

 Did this issue appear after a specific patch or change you made to your system?
 Neutral/Not Sure

 Extra info: I have repaired my game and generated a new The Sims 4 folder in Documents.
 I have tried in fullscreen and windowed mode.
 The issue has persisted for several years now, across multiple driver updates, and seems to happen to everyone I've spoken to.
 It is easily missed because it's sometimes hidden by the game's distance blur.

 I think this might be related to why depth effects in ReShade (I removed ReShade while I was troubleshooting this problem to remove any potential conflicts) change their distance and strength as you move the camera up and down in tab mode.

 Troubleshooting this with ReShade installed and various depth effects turned on suggests it might be that the game's depth buffer recalculates the far distance plane as the camera moves up and down, so effects begin farther away or nearer to the camera depending on the tilt of the camera, which isn't usual behaviour, and seemed to start happening at around the time Get Famous was released.
 This is not how the depth buffer generally works in other games, and it's not how it used to work in TS4.
 It seems to be broken in some way, breaking vanilla game shadows and ReShade depth effects with it.